Information/Traffic Data Receiver

 Connection Status

 To ensure reliable operation, traffic receivers emit “heartbeat messages” at frequent intervals.
-The text field “Connection Status” explains if heartbeat messages are received through any of the configured data channels.
+The text field “Connection Status” shows if heartbeat messages are received through any of the configured data channels.
 If yes, this field shows the data connection currently used and lists the types of data presently received.

 Traffic Data Receiver Status